-When cinnamon is added to your drinks in its ground form, it can be ground so fine that its texture is not even noticed when you are drinking.
-Of course, if you were to grind it to a less fine powder, you will immediately notice the remnants at the bottom of your cup when you’re adding cinnamon to your coffee.
+When a dash of cinnamon is added to your drinks in its ground form, it can be ground so fine that its texture is not even noticed when you are drinking.
+Of course, if you were to grind it to a less fine powder, you will immediately notice the remnants at the bottom of your cup when you’re adding cinnamon to your cup of coffee.

 But, in the light of the aspect that we can’t dissolve cinnamon in coffee, let’s take a look at some other ways to enjoy this tasty flavor in a good cup of Joe.

 Well, you probably already thought of this!
 While you are setting up your coffee and calculating the exact measurement of coffee and water in the apparatus of your choice, you may find a way to add the cinnamon grinds to the coffee grinds and have them filtered out simultaneously.
 But, this may not always be an option to adding cinnamon to coffee grounds.